steven-hadfield/Snyk-Kubernetes-Reconciler/README.md

 1. APITOKEN environment variable set with the relevant API token from the Snyk tennant.
 2. ORGID environment variable set with the relevant organization ID from the Snyk tennant.
 3. A local Docker client running, that has access to the private repositories that your pods are running images from.
-4. The Snyk CLI available at /usr/local/bin.
-This can be modified within the script if needed.
+4. The Snyk CLI is available on the machine, pathing is based on the command 'which snyk'